 Students seeking online degree programs related to ancient history can enroll in bachelor's and master's degree programs in history and then choose electives in ancient history.
-These programs can be found from many schools in fully online formats.
-Graduates of these programs can go on to careers in education, research or cultural organizations.
+Further, many schools offer these programs fully online.

 Program Information and Requirements